 Perfectly meeting your personal definition of socially responsible, then, might only be possible by selecting individual stocks and bonds.
 But not everyone has the time or know-how to do that.

-Further, failing to properly diversify by concentrating your investments in one industry or in just a few companies is the biggest risk in socially responsible investing, said Robert R. Johnson, president and CEO of The American College of Financial Services in Bryn Mawr, Pa., in an interview.
+Further, failing to properly diversify by concentrating your investments in one industry or in just a few companies is the biggest risk in socially responsible investing, said Robert R. Johnson, a professor of finance at Creighton University’s Heider College of Business and chairman and CEO of Economic Index Associates.

-If you devote a significant portion of your portfolio to one industry, then your portfolio may suffer more if a negative economic event hits that industry than a broadly diversified one.
+If you devote a significant portion of your portfolio to one industry, then your portfolio may suffer more if a negative economic event hits that industry than if you held a more broadly diversified portfolio.
 Underdiversification is a risk that is preventable and that is not unique to SRI, though.
 (Learn more: Knowing the financial eggs in your basket)

 As mentioned earlier, investors can overcome the limits of time, knowledge, and underdiversification by investing in funds.
 You may sacrifice perfect alignment of your beliefs and your portfolio holdings when you invest in a fund, but don’t let the perfect be the enemy of the good.